amperity/amperity-docs/shared/terms.rst

 .. term-full-name-start

-A combination of given name (first name) and surname (last name) that is associated with an individual customer record and is stored as a combined value in a single field within customer data.
-A full name may include a middle name or initial.
+A combination of given name (first name) and surname (last name) for a customer.
+May include a middle name or initial.

 .. term-full-name-end